-Particles are injected at rest and evolved in time up to a final time of $t_f/P=15$.
-Sometimes particles crash onto the surface and the integration is stopped earlier.
-As particle species, we consider electrons and protons.
-In order to obtain a reasonable statistics, we simulated 8,192 particles per configuration.
-In the following sections, we describe the final particle properties like their distribution in space and energy.
+Particles were injected at rest and evolved in time up to a final time of $t_f/P=15$.
+Sometimes particles crashed onto the surface, and the integration was stopped earlier.
+As for particle species, we considered electrons and protons.
+In order to obtain reasonable statistics, we simulated 8,192 particles per configuration.
+In the following sections, we describe the final particle properties, including their distribution in space and energy.